dbpedia/DBpedia-LiveNeural-Chatbot/LC-QuAD/Readme.md

     recall score:  0.624875024995001
     F-Measure score:  0.5598742721857325
     ```
-    **Code - [spotlight_&_jac2.py](https://github.com/dbpedia/DBpedia-LiveNeural-Chatbot/blob/benchmarks/LC-QuAD/spotlight_%26_jac2.py)** validation and comparison function imported can be found in **[convert.py](https://github.com/dbpedia/DBpedia-LiveNeural-Chatbot/blob/benchmarks/LC-QuAD/convert.py)**
+    **Code - [spotlight_&_jac2.py](https://github.com/dbpedia/DBpedia-LiveNeural-Chatbot/blob/benchmarks/LC-QuAD/spotlight_%26_jac2.py)** validation using Entity Disambiguation and comparison function imported can be found in **[convert.py](https://github.com/dbpedia/DBpedia-LiveNeural-Chatbot/blob/benchmarks/LC-QuAD/convert.py)**

     **Process**-
-    Here we use [DBpedai-Spotlight](https://www.dbpedia-spotlight.org/api) *candidate* function to get the results as tokens then we breakdown the token and validate it using *"SELECT ?uri ?label WHERE { ?uri rdfs:label ?label . ?label bif:contains "'''+i+'''" } limit 100"* this query with limit 100.
+    Here we use [DBpedai-Spotlight](https://www.dbpedia-spotlight.org/api) *candidate* function to get the results as tokens then we breakdown the token and do entity disambiguation using *"SELECT ?uri ?label WHERE { ?uri rdfs:label ?label . ?label bif:contains "'''+i+'''" } limit 100"* this query with limit 100.

     But here we don't return the value directly instead we then extract the probable entities using template.
-Then we validate those probable entities, and then we use match function which returns the unioun  of both predicted entities.
+Then we validate those probable entities using entity disambiguation, and then we use match function which returns the unioun  of both predicted entities.

-    Basically, it contains unioun of entities from both *api+validation* and *extraction+validation* avoiding copies.
+    Basically, it contains unioun of entities from both *API + Entity Disambiguation* and *extraction + Entity Disambiguation* avoiding copies.
 That's why we have high recall score but low precision score in this case.

     **Conclusion**-
     * There are  2220/5000 samples correctly annotated